Jacob Boehme

 and holds this against Sources of spiritual science to look at the impulse given by the Individuality of Jacob Boehme.

-In short, Rudolf Steiner describes how a person, after death, infuses his impulse to the astral (and spiritual) world(s), and how souls that are incarnating can carry the fruits of this impulse down to Earth in consecutive periods corresponding to a generation of 33 years (or approx. 25 years).
+Rudolf Steiner describes how a person, after death, infuses his impulse to the astral (and spiritual) world(s), and how souls that are incarnating can carry the fruits of this impulse down to Earth in consecutive periods corresponding to a generation of 33 years (or approx. 25 years).

 Timeline for Jacob Boehme influence